 What now for the unhappy Hammers?

-Even if Pellegrini survives this defeat, if West Ham lose again at Southampton on Saturday the calls for his dismissal will become piercingly loud.
-This was the third home game running in which they had conceded three goals.
+Even if Pellegrini survives this defeat, if we lose again at Southampton on Saturday the calls for his dismissal will become piercingly loud.
+This was the third home game running in which we conceded three goals.

 Record signing Sebastien Haller was left on the bench and even when he was introduced 20 minutes from time, he made no noticeable impact.